 True to Moncada’s philosophy, the academic conversations she continues to explore as a graduate student transcend classroom walls.
 Her studies have led to her current position at the Cultural Conservancy, a Native-run non-profit organization based in San Francisco that works to protect, revitalize and restore indigenous practices on traditional lands.
 They work on language revitalization projects, water restoration and agricultural projects, teach canoe carving and partner with tribes to train youth to record traditional creation mythologies.

 “I think that exploring other culture’s relevance inside of the academic arena can really help support and amplify the non profit work as well - they’re natural partners.”

-Moncada is currently in the third semester of her graduate program and working on her graduate thesis.
-This time, her work will explore indigenous relationships with seeds from the perspectives of history, culture, art, language, dance, and song.
-Her work with the Cultural Conservancy to connect Native youth and traditional Native elders and farmers at the College of Marin’s Indian Valley Farm and Garden has influenced this project a great deal.
+Moncada's graduate thesis explored indigenous relationships with seeds from the perspectives of history, culture, art, language, dance, and song.
+Her work with the Cultural Conservancy to connect Native youth and traditional Native elders and farmers at the College of Marin’s Indian Valley Farm and Garden influenced this project a great deal.
 Young people are introduced to traditional heirloom seed varieties that Native cultures have been relied upon for generations.
 Through this experience, Moncada explains, the Native community in the Bay Area, which faces a high risk of diabetes, can access healthy organic clean food and deepen their cultural relationships with food.
 Moncada asks, how are seeds relevant beyond just as a provider of food?